Choral Tales - Project Overview

 Through original choral music and dance, the project tells inspiring folk tales from cultures around the world.
 Each story has its own theme, such as spiritual virtues, human rights, equality of women and men, oneness with nature, and care of the environment.

 Each story also represents one of the many cultures in the world.
-Taken together, the the works of the Choral Tales Project promote an appreciation both for cultural diversity and for the oneness of humankind.
+Taken together, the works of the Choral Tales Project promote an appreciation both for cultural diversity and for the oneness of humankind.

 Each folk tale is converted into a poem (in English), which then becomes the text, or “lyrics,” for the choral song.

-For instance, the folk tale from China is to be set to music in a style that is contemporary and yet suggestive of traditional Chinese music; avoiding stereotypes, but using authentic features such as pentatonic scales.
+For instance, the folk tale from China is set to music in a style that is contemporary and yet suggestive of traditional Chinese music; avoiding stereotypes, but using authentic features such as pentatonic scales.